grafana/tutorials/content/tutorials/grafana-fundamentals.md

 The first time you run `docker-compose up -d`, Docker downloads all the necessary resources for the tutorial.
 This might take a few minutes, depending on your internet connection.

 > **Note:** If you already have Grafana, Loki, or Prometheus running on your system, then you might see errors because the Docker image is trying to use ports that your local installations are already using.
-Stop the services, then run
+Stop the services, then run the command again.

 - Ensure all services are up-and-running: